Guilospanck/learning-graphql/README.md

 # learning-graphql
 Studies following [HowToGraphQL](https://www.howtographql.com/basics/0-introduction/)

+- GraphQL Scalars
+The benefit of them is that they simultaneously add representation and validation for the primitive types of the API.

 ## Backend
 - Apollo Server: is a GraphQL web server.
 It is based on Express.
 - Nexus: library to create type-safe GraphQL schemas using the code-first approach.